 Sweden enters the 2022 World Junior Championship with one thing on its mind – retribution.
 Last year they brought one of the most exciting rosters to the tournament, hungry to improve on their bronze-medal finish in 2020, and they had the roster to do it.
 Their defense featured three returnees in Victor Soderstrom, Tobias Bjornfot, and Philip Broberg, plus two of the deadliest prospects in the world in Lucas Raymond and Alexander Holtz.
 But the experienced group could not handle the Russians or Americans, then gave up a two-goal lead against Finland in the first round of the playoffs and lost 3-2.
 Several stars failed to show up when it counted; Noel Gunler, their top scorer, finished with just five points.

-It was somewhat surprising when the Detroit Red Wings called Simon Edvinsson’s name sixth overall at last season’s NHL Draft, making him the third defender off the board.
+It was somewhat surprising when the Detroit Red Wings called Simon Edvinsson’s name sixth overall at the 2021 NHL Draft, making him the third defender off the board.
 It wasn’t that he wasn’t talented; he’d been compared to fellow Swedish blueliner Victor Hedman, who went second overall in 2009 for most of the year, and the two had plenty of similarities.
-But with top-ranked European William Eklund still on the board paired with the fact that Edvinsson was seen as a project, some saw the pick as a bit of a risk.
+But with top-ranked European Eklund still on the board paired with the fact that Edvinsson was seen as a project, some saw the pick as a bit of a risk.

 With only Emil Andrae returning to Sweden’s defense, they’ll need others to step up and take on a bigger role.
-Edvinsson is the most capable of doing that after excelling at the Four Nations Tournament this season and possesses one of the most dynamic tool kits of any defender of the 2021 draft class.
+Edvinsson is the most capable of doing that after excelling at the Four Nations Tournament this season and possesses one of the most dynamic tool kits of any defender of the 2021 Draft class.
 If he catches fire at the tournament, Sweden will be incredibly difficult to handle.

 Russia’s Yaroslav Askarov has held the title of top goalie prospect for several years now, going back to his first World Junior appearance in 2020.
 But he may have a challenger on his heels in Wallstedt, who will be getting his first chance to start at the U20 level this year.
 The 6-foot-3 Swede has dominated the international circuit since 2017 at the U16s but has rarely been Sweden’s top option due to his age.
 In 2022, however, the crease is all his, and the whole world will be watching to see how good he truly is.